 First I will show you some photos of the house itself, because not only the furniture was from the 1930s, but also the kitchen and the bathroom had never been changed.

 After that there's a photo gallery of the fashion I found in the album of my aunt.

 Art Deco - Amsterdam School Furniture

-Poll about Fashion 1930
+Poll About Fashion 1930

 Do you like the fashion of the 1930s?

-Amsterdam School - Art Deco style
+Amsterdam School - Art Deco Style

 My Aunt's house was furnished in 1930 when her dad bought the house and it's all Amsterdam School and Art Deco.
-I inherited the furniture and after cleaning and restoring it, I'm gonna put it in our own guesthouse.
+I inherited the furniture and after cleaning and restoring it, I'm going to put it in our own guesthouse.
 We have the dining table with chairs, a sideboard, a small book chest and a tea chest with glass and all the most beautiful Amsterdam School lamps.
-I've bought an Art déco couch and lounge chairs, so it will look absolutely gorgeous when it's done and ready, but that might take another year.
+I've bought an Art deco couch and lounge chairs, so it will look absolutely gorgeous when it's done and ready, but that might take another year.